ManaliK0210/NAS/README.md

 Dataset: MNIST dataset (handwritten digits 0-9).

-Ensure you have the following dependencies installed:
+Ensure you have the following dependencies installed on Python 3.9.7:
 tensorflow: 2.16.1, numpy: 1.26.4, scikit-learn: 1.1.2, keras: 3.1.1